teezyyoxo/msfs2020-safeModeSwitch/README.md

 I plan on making a batch script version for everyone's convenience, along with an executable of some sort.
 But its easier for you to see what is actually happening with a script, so you know I'm not running any nonsense on your PC.
 That said, **there is no ETA on a non-PowerShell version at this time**.

 # Changelog
+## Version 2.4.2
+Added logic for a custom icon for the form that is currently disabled, but "ready".
+Mostly.
 ## Version 2.4.1
 Minor UI tweaks/improvements.
 ## Version 2.4